xiongdl/ChipArch/README.md

 - Tandem processor orchestrates the end-to-end execution, eliminating the need for an additional CPU.
 - Open-Source RTL: https://actlab-genesys.github.io

+### 8-bit Transformer Inference and Fine-Tuning for Edge Accelerators.
+(Stanford University) <a name="8bit@2024_asplos"></a>
+- PTQ: analyze the accuracy impact of 8-bit quantization on operations beyond GEMM, both FP8 and Posit8 can achieve less than 1% accuracy loss compared to BF16 through operation fusion, even without the need for scaling factors.
+- QAT: adapt low-rank adaptation (LoRA) to fine-tune Transformer via Posit8 and FP8, enabling 8-bit GEMM operations with increased multipy-accumulate efficiency and reduced memory accesses.
+- An area- and power-efficient posit softmax employs bitwise operations to approximate the exponential and reciprocal functions.

 ### ACES: Accelerating Sparse Matrix Multiplication with Adaptive Execution Flow and Concurrency-Aware Cache Optimizations.
 (Illinois & ICT) <a name="aces@2024_asplos"></a>
-- Adaptive execution flow: adjust to varying sparsity patterns of input matrices;
+- Adaptive execution flow: adjust to varying sparsity patterns of input matrices.
-- Concurrency-aware cache replacement policy to optimize cache management;
+- Concurrency-aware cache replacement policy to optimize cache management.
 - Incorporating a non-blocking buffer to manage cache miss accesses.

 ### FEASTA: A Flexible and Efficient Accelerator for Sparse Tensor Algebra in Machine Learing.
 (Tsinghua University) <a name="feasta@2024_asplos"></a>
 - Three main techniques: a unified modeling for SpTA execution flow, a flexbile SpTA ISA with an efficient parallelization mechanism, and an instruction-driven configurable architecture.

-### 8-bit Transformer Inference and Fine-Tuning for Edge Accelerators.
-(Stanford University)
-- This paper is the first to systematically explore quantization of all Transformer operations beyond GEMM via FP8 and Posit8.
-- An area- and power-efficient posit softmax is designed to compensate for the larger posit MAC unit.
-- Operaton fusion is employed to reduce the post-training quantization accuracy loss, simultaneously enhancing the fine-tuning accuracy.

 ### Carat: Unlocking Value-Level Parallelism for Multiplier-Free GEMMs.
 (University of Wisconsin-Madison)
 - Value-Level Parallism: unique products are computed only once, and different input subscribe to (select) their products via temporal coding.